portworx/px-docs/scheduler/mesosphere-dcos/volume-scaling.md

 >```json
 >"constraints": [["hostname", "UNIQUE"]]
 >```
+>Failing to do so may cause inconsistent results in the event that Marathon relaunches or reschedules an application upon failure, with the possibility of multiple instances landing on the same host.

 ## Usage
 A `volume-set` can be created using the pxctl CLI, docker CLI, or inline volume spec.
 This can be done via the `pxctl` cli, or docker directly as follows: